Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Implementation Details

-\paragraph{RGB-DEM pretraining} The training split of GeoNRW \citep{s5xq-b822-20} dataset is used for RGB-DEM pretraining: aerial orthophoto (3 bands RGB) and lidar-derived digital elevation model (1 band heights).
+The training split of the GeoNRW \cite{s5xq-b822-20} dataset is used for RGB-DEM pretraining: aerial orthophoto (3 bands RGB) and lidar-derived digital elevation model (1 band height).
 The pixel resolution is 1 meter.
-We use standard ResNet50 without modifying the input layer (i.e., we duplicate DEM image to 3 channel).
+We use standard ResNet50 without modifying the input layer (i.e., we duplicate the DEM image to 3 channels).
 Other model architecture and optimization protocols are the same as SAR-optical pretraining.